dtaht/libv6/clients/PDRR/README.md

 out of band, do them continually, and in hardware.
 What does this get us in terms of better routing?

-Timestamping: Can be done at the head of the packet.
+Timestamping: Can be done in hardware at the head of the packet.
+It doesn't need to be hugely accurate but semi-synced to all ports.

 Hashing: We could do a hash of all relevant fields and have that at the end of the packet.
 You don't care about queuing if your destination is already clear, so you just waste the hash when not queuing.

-The hardware actually could do hashing in *every useful way* and have that at the end of the packet.
+The hardware actually could do hashing in *every useful way* and have all that at the end of the packet.

 # Question: